codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

 ### Application Proxy
-The GitOps Application Proxy (App-Proxy) functions as the Codefresh agent, and is deployed as a service in the GitOps Runtime.
+The Application Proxy (App-Proxy) functions as the Codefresh agent, and is deployed as a service in the GitOps Runtime.

 For tunnel-based Hybrid GitOps Runtimes, the Tunnel Client forwards the incoming traffic from the Tunnel Server using the Request Routing Service to the GitOps App-Proxy.
-For Hybrid GitOps Runtimes with ingress, the App-Proxy is the single point-of-contact between the GitOps Runtime, and the GitOps Clients, the GitOps Platform, and any organizational systems in the customer environment.
+For Hybrid GitOps Runtimes with ingress, the App-Proxy is the single point-of-contact between the GitOps Runtime, and the GitOps Clients, the GitOps platform, and any organizational systems in the customer environment.

-The GitOps App-Proxy:
+The App-Proxy:
 * Accepts and serves requests from GitOps Clients either via the UI or CLI
 * Retrieves a list of Git repositories for visualization in the Client interfaces
-* Retrieves permissions from the GitOps Control Plane to authenticate and authorize users for the required operations.
+* Retrieves permissions from the Codefresh Control Plane to authenticate and authorize users for the required operations
 * Implements commits for GitOps-controlled entities, such as Delivery Pipelines and other CI resources
 * Implements state-change operations for non-GitOps controlled entities, such as terminating Argo Workflows